kimt0t0/Role-Mates/README.md

 ¤ add search bar (users, games, themes)

+¤ add a voting system on characters / games (stars or thumb) - and add sorting them by grades / reversed grades

 ## References

 ¤ About icons install and syntax: https://www.npmjs.com/package/react-eva-icons ¤ Icons library: https://akveo.github.io/eva-icons/#/
 ¤ Optimizing images tools for web projects: https://squoosh.app/ ¤ About CORS parameters: https://expressjs.com/en/resources/middleware/cors.html (in /rm-back/index.js)

+## License

+RoleMates is under the [GNU GPL 3 License](https://choosealicense.com/licenses/agpl-3.0/).

+Main informations about this licence are:
+¤ Permissions: Commercial use, distribution, modification, patent use, private use.
+¤ Conditions to use: Disclose source, License and copyright notice, Network use is distribution, Same license, State changes.
+¤ Limitations: Liability, Warranty.